All Episodes

 At best, people discover that using health care requires a long list of do's and don'ts.

-Just substitute health care, or then put General Motors in there.
+Just substitute health care or then put General Motors in there.

-Consumers are supposed to be able to protect themselves by buying bulbs certified under the government's Energy STAR program, but experts and some environmental groups complain that energy star standards are weak, permitting low quality bulbs with too high a level of mercury, toxic metal contained in all of these bulbs.
+Consumers are supposed to be able to protect themselves by buying bulbs certified under the government's Energy STAR program, but experts and some environmental groups complain that ENERGY STAR standards are weak, permitting low-quality bulbs with too high a level of mercury, toxic metal, contained in all of these bulbs.

 You know how little animals run to things that fall on the floor.

-Ms. Zercher, last line in the story.
+Ms. Zurcher, last line of the story.

 Talking about her and her husband.